POINTS ON LICENSE

 - Driver’s License Number (this is printed on your driver’s license)

 This will allow you to see your driving record, including the number of driving record points.

 In some states, you will not be able to access your records online, so will need to either call on the phone or write to a particular address.
 This information will be provided on the DMV website.

-Some companies also offer the ability to check your driving record.
+Some companies also offer the ability to check your driver record.
 Accessing your information through the DMV will be free, although, for third-party private vendors, you will have to pay a fee (although the process can be much faster).

 You should always be cautious when giving out private information online, so it’s recommended that you check with your DMV to see if there is a list of recommended third-party vendors before handing over your money and your personal data.